google/knative-gcp/docs/install/install-gcp-broker.md

     [main.go](https://github.com/google/knative-gcp/blob/master/cmd/broker/ingress/main.go)
   - Deployment: It contains a Service and Deployment, both called `broker-ingress` in the `cloud-run-events` namespace.
 - Fanout.
-Fanout continously pull events from decouple topics for all Brokers, applies Trigger filters, and sends events to consumers.
+Fanout continuously pull events from decouple topics for all Brokers, applies Trigger filters, and sends events to consumers.
 For failed deliveries, it sends the events to the corresponding retry topic.
   - Code:
     [main.go](https://github.com/google/knative-gcp/blob/master/cmd/broker/fanout/main.go)
   - Deployment: It a deployment called `broker-fanout` in the `cloud-run-events` namespace.
 - Retry.
-Retry continously resends events that have failed in delivery to the consumers.
+Retry continuously resends events that have failed in delivery to the consumers.
   - Code:
     [main.go](https://github.com/google/knative-gcp/blob/master/cmd/broker/retry/main.go)